 How do I sign up for the course?

-To volunteer aboard while earning course credit, your first step is to apply online and select your volunteer program location, as well as the volunteer project of choice from a range of options, including: Teaching English, Childcare, Construction and Renovation, Medical/Healthcare, Special Needs Care and Animal Care.
+To volunteer aboard while earning course credit, your first step is to apply online and select your volunteer program location, as well as the volunteer project of choice from a range of options, including: Teaching English, Childcare, Construction and Renovation, Medical, Special Needs Care and Animal Care.
 After being accepted to volunteer on the program of your choice, you will need to register (by paying the Registration Fee) to secure your place on the program and arrange the course accreditation with your Program Manager and the local staff in country.